rust-lang/reference/src/types/impl-trait.md

 ### Defining scope

 Similar to return-position-impl-trait, you can only bind a hidden type of a type-alias-impl-trait within a specific "scope" (henceforth called "defining scope").
-The defining scope of a return-position-impl-trait is the function's body, excluding other items nested within that function's body (we may want to relax that restriction on return-position-impl-trait in the future).
+The defining scope of a return-position-impl-trait is the function's body, excluding other items nested within that function's body.

 The defining scope of a type-alias-impl-trait is the scope in which it was defined.
 So usually a module and all its child items, but it can also be a function body, const initializer and similar scopes that can define items.